martinmicunda/ionic-photo-gallery/README.md

 Ionic Photo Gallery
 ======================

-A hybrid app with authentication that allows registered users view a gallery of photos they have uploaded via the app.
+A hybrid app with authentication that allows registered users view a gallery of photos they have uploaded via the camera phone.

 ## License